I blame Trisha Yearwood for me making this recipe.

 Preheat oven to 425 degrees.

-Place saltines on parchment paper lined cookie sheet, making sure the crackers don’t overlap.
+Place saltines on the parchment paper lined cookie sheet, making sure the crackers don’t overlap.

 Pour melted butter/brown sugar mixture over crackers.